Layer-wise Geometric Approximation Rates for Deep Networks: Introduction

+and the resulting number of real-valued affine coefficients is of order \(\calO \left(d^2\log_N \!\frac{2d+1}{\varepsilon}\right).\) Thus the required \emph{real-parameter count} grows only logarithmically in \(\varepsilon^{-1}\) and polynomially in \(d\), rather than exponentially in \(d\).
+This should not be confused with a bounded-weight or bit-complexity statement: the two-sine decoder may require large, high-precision coefficients in order to encode the \(N^{d\ell}\) cellwise values at level \(\ell\).
+We stress that the present result is an approximation-theoretic expressivity statement; it does not address optimization, generalization, numerical stability, or arithmetic complexity.

 The contributions of the paper may be summarized as follows.
-First, we prove an explicit layer-wise approximation theorem, in which each intermediate readout is controlled by the $L^p$ modulus of continuity of the target at the corresponding geometric scale.
-Second, we obtain a genuinely nested construction: new layers are appended without altering the previously constructed part of the network, which yields a rigorous form of adaptive depth refinement.
-Third, we show that a simple mixed activation, with two sine channels together with shared \ReLU\ blocks, is sufficient to realize this refinement mechanism in a fixed-width architecture.
+First, we prove an explicit layer-wise approximation theorem, in which each intermediate readout is controlled by the $L^p$ modulus of continuity of the target at the corresponding geometric scale. \begin{colorenv} Second, for every prescribed terminal depth \(L\), we obtain a finite algebraically nested family of readouts: the earlier correction terms are retained inside the later readouts.
+This gives a rigorous form of finite-horizon depth refinement, but does not assert extension-consistency of the parameters when the terminal depth is increased. \end{colorenv} Third, we show that a simple mixed activation, with two sine channels together with shared \ReLU\ blocks, is sufficient to realize this refinement mechanism in a fixed-width architecture.
 Finally, our architecture and approximation scheme are explicit, so the theory can be read as a constructive foundation for multigrade deep learning (MGDL) \cite{Xu2023,shijun:mgdl:relu:decay}.